 Ok, now let’s grill some beef.
 Did you know, my daddy’s a butcher?
 True story.
 His whole family.
 They have butcher shops.
 Not that it gives me any credentials… but I can grill.

 What Is Shiitake Mushroom Powder and Where Can I Get It?

 You don’t get it, you make it.
-You make it by grinding up dehydrated shiitake mushrooms in your blender of food processor.
-You can find these dried mushroom at any grocery store by the Asian food items.
+You make it by grinding up dehydrated shiitake mushrooms in your blender or a food processor.
+You can find these dried mushrooms at any grocery store with Asian food items.
 NomNomPaleo sells a Magic Mushroom Mix available at all west coast Whole Foods.

 Mushrooms are umami, a delicious, subtle yet absolutely necessary flavor that I find ultimately satisfying.
 Even if you don’t like mushrooms this powder will add a dimension to your meals you didn’t even know you needed!

 Bun-less Paleo Burger (Keto, Whole30)